ekoenig4/Tau3MuGNNs/README.md

 We provide detailed documentation for each option in the setting in `./src/configs/GNN-full-dR-1.yml`.
 One can play with those options and try new settings.

 One thing to notice is that if you have had processed files for a specific setting, even then you change some options in the config file, the processed files will not be changed in the next run.
-So, if you want to change the options in a config file, you need to delete the existing processed files first.
+So, if you want to change the options in a config file, you need to delete the corresponding processed files first.
+This is because the code will search `.pt` files given the `setting_name`; if it finds any `.pt` files under `$ProjectDir/data/processed_[setting_name]`, it will assume that the processed files for the specified setting are already there and will not re-process data with the new options.

 # Workflow of the code